 - Four short blessings are said before and after you light your candles.

 - Celebration in the house with games, stories and food.

 But it’s all done with music and song!

 When the candles are prepared in the menorah or hanukkiah, a candle for each night in ascending order from 1 – 8, we do this:

-After the candles are lit, we say a brief admonition to all.
-The candles are not used for any earthly purpose other than to shine and glow for us and the world outside our windows.
+After the candles are lit, we say a brief warning to all.
+The candles are not used for earthly purposes other than to shine and glow for us and the world outside our windows.

-Hanerot Halalu, a traditional prayer, sung after the lighting of the menorah.
+Hanerot Halalu is a traditional prayer sung after the lighting of the menorah.

 We kindle these lights on account of the miracles, the deliverances and the wonders which thou didst work for our fathers, by means of thy holy priests.